LexaHoods/WindowsInjection/README.md

 # Windows Injection - Internship Project

-This repo contains POC C/C++ code to perfom several code injections techniques into a process.
+This repo contains POC C/C++ code to perfom several code injection techniques into a process.